Noricc/wasp-object-recognition/README.md

 ## Installing Jupyter

-If you want to use a jupyter notebook, you can install Jupyter with
+If you want to use a Jupyter notebook, you can install Jupyter and all the required packages

-	pip install jupyter
+	pip install -r packages

 And then: